kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-graphical-editing-panel.md

    ![complete](/images/docs/devops-user-guide/using-devops/create-a-pipeline-using-graphical-editing-panels/complete.jpg)

-3. Click **Show Logs** in the top right corner to inspect all the logs.
+3. Click **Show Logs** in the top-right corner to inspect all the logs.
 Click each stage to see detailed logs of it.
 You can debug any problems based on the logs which also can be downloaded locally for further analysis.

    ![inspect-logs](/images/docs/devops-user-guide/using-devops/create-a-pipeline-using-graphical-editing-panels/inspect-logs.jpg)